One in 100 children is born with heart disease. Only one in 10 has access to care.

-Treating kids with heart disease is the right thing to do.
+Treating children with heart disease is the right thing to do.
 Training local providers is the smart way to do it.

-Training and mentoring are the best way to leave a lasting impact in parts of the world where there are so many kids with heart disease and so few specialists in pediatric cardiology.
+Training and mentoring are the best way to leave a lasting impact in parts of the world where there are so many children with heart disease and so few specialists in pediatric heart care.
 Worldwide, the need for more specialists is great.

 When these local hospitals and programs consistently deliver high-quality, complex care, they become a Children’s HeartLink Center of Excellence.
 Centers of Excellence commit to training other pediatric cardiac specialists from low-resource environments.
 This is the heart of our train-the-trainer delivery model.
 This is how we treat the most children the fastest.

-Working together is at the heart of our model, and we work to make the right resources available to those who need them.
-Fighting congenital heart disease on a global scale is a big undertaking, and we want to equip our partners to have the greatest impact possible.
-As a leader in this field, we have helped to develop these useful and effective resources.
+“Partnerships are at the heart of Children’s HeartLink’s model, and as a leader in this field the organization helps to develop the right resources and make them available to those who need them.
+Fighting congenital heart disease on a global scale is a big undertaking, and it’s essential to equip all medical teams so they can have the greatest impact possible.”

 Our Medical Volunteer Teams